 Whitewater Marine’s Fabrication is second to none when it comes to aluminum fabrication.With over thirty years of combined experience, our shop crew can build new life into your old boat and bring back that shine.
 Custom modifications and additions to your new or old boat are done with special attention to detail.
 Our fine reputation has been built on the ability to fabricate the boat of your dreams.

 Check out the latest fabrication projects beginning to end below.

-Tim T. has decided that he wants a boat to take to northern Canada to do a bit of fishing.
+Tim T. has decided that he wants a boat to take to northern Canada and the lower Salmon to do a bit of fishing.
 He asked WWM to build him a custom boat from the water up that will take on the rivers of the north country.
 In order to do it right, we went through the steps to become a licensed boat manufacturer in Idaho.
 This is our first project of this caliber.
 When completed, it will be a 22′ outboard powered by a Yamaha 115 jet.

 Idaho Fish and Game has a need for more boats for fish surveys.
 One boat has been completed and two more are in the works.
 We are proud to be able to contribute in a small way to ensure that the fish populations in the state remain at healthy levels.
 These photos show the lighting system that is necessary to provide the light in order for the biologists to work safely and efficiently.

 Tim T. has decided it is time to give Marybelle from Shepp Ranch an overhaul.
 She will be getting new aluminum floors, new high deck, new rails on the front and back and an updated graphics package.
 Check back to see Marybelle become the belle of the ball once again.

 Doug S. has brought WWM an unfinished boat to help him get it water ready.
 Check back occasionally to see the progress being made.

 WWM has been busy with hard tops this spring.
 Two of the projects are shown below.